NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 For usage see below:

   -c, --compare                   Compare Applications (Recommended to compare
                                   less than 10 applications).
-Default is false -f, --filter-criteria  <arg>    Filter newest or oldest N event logs for processing.
+Default is false -f, --filter-criteria  <arg>    Filter newest or oldest N eventlogs for processing.eg: 100-newest-filesystem (for
-                                  Supported formats are:
+                                  processing newest 100 event logs). eg:
+                                  100-oldest-filesystem (for processing oldest
+                                  100 event logs)
-                                  To process 10 recent event logs: --filter-criteria "10-newest-timestamp" To process 10 oldest event logs: --filter-criteria "10-oldest-timestamp" -g, --generate-dot              Generate query visualizations in DOT format.
+  -g, --generate-dot              Generate query visualizations in DOT format.
                                   Default is false
+      --generate-timeline         Write an SVG graph out for the full application timeline.
-  -m, --match-event-logs  <arg>   Filter event logs filenames which contains the input string.
+  -m, --match-event-logs  <arg>   Filter event logs whose filenames contain the
+                                  input string
   -n, --num-output-rows  <arg>    Number of output rows for each Application.
                                   Default is 1000
   -o, --output-directory  <arg>   Base output directory.
 Default is current
                                   directory for the default filesystem.
 The
                                   final output will go into a subdirectory called rapids_4_spark_profile.
+It will
-                                  It will overwrite any existing files with the same name.
+                                  overwrite any existing files with the same name.
   -p, --print-plans               Print the SQL plans to a file starting with
                                   'planDescriptions-'.
 Default is false -h, --help                      Show help message